innoq/SCS/faq.md

 application and you cannot easily share parts of the SPA/SCS in other SPA/SCS.

+### May SCS share a database?

+Multiple SCS might use the same database - but they must not share any data.
+So they might have completely separate schemas in the same physical database.
+Sharing a schema is not allowed - it means the schema can hardly be changed.
+The changes would need to be coordinated between all components that use the data and introduces a strong coupling that SCS should avoid.

 ### How can I use this document?

 This document is licensed under a Creative Commons license,